giampaolo/psutil/docs/index.rst

   See `iotop.py <https://github.com/giampaolo/psutil/blob/master/scripts/iotop.py>`__
   for an example application.
-  On some systems such as Linux, on a very busy or long-lived system, the numbers returned by the kernel may wrap (restart from zero).
+  On some systems such as Linux, on a very busy or long-lived system, the numbers returned by the kernel may overflow and wrap (restart from zero).
   If *nowrap* is ``True`` psutil will detect and adjust those numbers across function calls and add "old value" to "new value" so that the returned numbers will always be increasing or remain the same, but never decrease.